bluelight773/bluelight773.github.io/_posts/2020-09-30-male-vs-female-face-classifier-and-web-app.md

 print("Predicted Class:", predicted_class)
 ~~~

-# Building a MultiLabel Classification Problem
+# Building a MultiLabel Classification Model
 One issue with the model that we've built is that for any image, it'll always predict either male or female.
 However, we'd like to be able to take in
 images that contain neither a male face nor a female face and predict neither.
 To achieve this, we can frame the problem as a multi-label classification problem.